 BIO 209 Environmental Biology (4) i.
-Basic concepts and field techniques used in studying the relationshiops of organisms to their environment.
+Basic concepts and field techniques used in studying the relationships of organisms to their environment.
 Three hours lecture, three hours lab.
-Prerequisite: BIO 111 and 112.
+Prerequisite: BIO 111 or 112 or consent of instructor.

 BIO 210 Cellular Biology (4) i.
 Molecular cell structure with relationship to such cell functions as transport, chemical transformations, growth, and reproduction.
 Three hours lecture, two hours lab.
 Prerequisite: BIO 111 and CHE 120, or consent of instructor.